OliverForral/choose-your-own-tutorial/xubuntu/64-bit/16-04/install-operating-system.md

 # Install Operating System 64-bit Xubuntu 16.04

-## Previous Steps
+## Required Steps

-There were no previous steps.
+There are no required steps.

 ## Welcome Screen